 We have 19 operating rooms and perform over 7,500 inpatient surgeries and over 7,200 outpatient surgeries annually.
 An additional 11,000 outpatient surgeries are performed at our Apple Hill Outpatient Surgery Center.
+Surgeries are also performed in the vascular lab at the WellSpan Surgery and Rehabilitation Hospital.
 The Emergency Department delivers care to over 68,100 patients annually.
 Our program is clinically oriented and affords the resident-progressive supervised patient care responsibilities at all post-graduate levels of training.
 Operative experience is a strong component of the residency and begins in the junior years of training.
 Our recent graduates have reported total case experience as surgeon in the 80th percentile nationwide.
-Resident run clinic sees 3,000 patient visits and 300 hospital procedures.
+Resident-run clinic sees 3,000 patient visits and 300 hospital procedures.

 Acute care facilities include a 40-bed intensive care unit.
 This includes a 10-bed Trauma/Surgical ICU.
 Another 20 ICU beds are shared between surgical and medical patients.
 Post-operative cardiac patients are cared for in a separate Open Heart/Medical ICU.
 Step-down units allow for an intermediate level of care.
 There are 19 operating rooms in WellSpan York Hospital and an additional 10 operating rooms are located at our outpatient facility, Apple Hill Surgical Center.
 WellSpan York Hospital also operates a separate endoscopy suite in which both outpatient and inpatient procedures are performed.
 The hospital has a 24-hour laboratory, blood bank and radiology services as well as 24-hour IV teams.
 Prompt delivery of support services aids in the delivery of excellent patient care and efficient utilization of resident time.
 Radiology services are available at any hour and our PACS system facilitates review of these studies.